Malcha Mahal

 The building is now mostly in ruins.
-After Wilayat's death, it continued to be inhabited by the Begum's daughter Sakina Mahal, and son Prince Ali Raza (aka Cyrus).
+After Wilayat's death, it continued to be inhabited by her daughter Sakina Mahal, and son Prince Ali Raza (aka Cyrus).
 Cyrus died in late 2017; his sister died some years before him, though the exact date is unknown.

 History

 Malcha Mahal is located in Malcha, one of the historical villages around Raisina Hill.
-Malcha, along with Raisina, Todapur, Aliganj, Pillanji, Jaisinghpura, and Kushak villages were moved by the British during the construction of capital New Delhi in the 1920s, especially the Viceroy's House, which is now known as the Rashtrapati Bhavan.
+Malcha, along with Raisina, Todapur, Aliganj, Pillanji, Jaisinghpura, and Kushak villages, was relocated by the British during the construction of the imperial capital, New Delhi, in the 1920s.